Vanguard Bandits: Gameplay

 Vanguard Bandits is an RPG strategy game played on an isometric grid of squares with representations of all the player and computer controlled ATACs, similar to Final Fantasy Tactics and the Front Mission series by Square.
 Each character can move around on the grid, attack, and perform support abilities.
 All actions during that ATACs turn takes up AP (Actions Points), and attacks produce FP (Fatigue Points).
 If the Fatigue Points reach maximum, the pilot becomes unable to perform any actions until he/she awakens, leaving him/her open to attack.
 When an ATAC unit attacks or defends from an attack, a detailed three-dimensional battle animation with music is shown over the normal grid.
 Between each battle is a story cutscene where the characters within the ATACs are represented on a similar grid and can interact and further the story line.

 The player progresses through a total of 20 missions in one of three different story lines.
 Different battles and events happen based on the choices of the character within certain story scenes between battles, a character's level, or the morale of the group.
 Notably, if Bastion reaches a high enough level by the end of the third mission, he will be faced with the choice of whether to remain with his companions on the Kingdom branch or to chase after the game's villain, ultimately reaching the Empire branch.
 Each of these branches has two endings, the Kingdom branch depending on the overall morale of the characters and the Empire branch depending on Bastion's relationship with two female characters.
-And players who have beaten the game once are given the option of switching from the Kingdom branch to the whimsical, pessimistic, non-serious Ruin branch.
+Players who have beaten the game once are given the option of switching from the Kingdom branch to the whimsical, pessimistic, non-serious Ruin branch.